ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-eyes, and we land safe on the opposite
-shore.
-Mrs. Andrew Foster, of Goose Creek
-Louisa County, Iowa, is a buxom lady of
-about 300 pounds avoirdupois, and rejoices
-in a full set of whiskers, black and glossy,
-about three inches long, and with a mous­
-tache which many young men would be
-proud of, and for the like of which they
-have squandered in vain many a ducat for
-“six weeks pomade.”
-Mrs. Foster in the
-luxuriant growth of hair on her face, is as
-great a curiosity as any of the so called
-“bearded womeu” traveling with shows
-and a greater than many, as there is no
-“make up” about her whiskers.
 The great American inventions which have
 been adopted all over the world are the fol­
 lowing: 1.
 The cotton-gin, without which